malcomzw/brain-cancer/README.md

 **Why this architecture?**<br>

 Firstly, I applied transfer learning using a ResNet50 and vgg-16, but these models were too complex to the data size and were overfitting.
 Of course, you may get good results applying transfer learning with these models using data augmentation.
-But, I'm using training on a computer with 6th generation Intel i7 CPU and 8 GB memory.
 So, I had to take into consideration computational complexity and memory limitations.<br>

 So why not try a simpler architecture and train it from scratch.
 And it worked :)